speters/xmc4500-relax-linux/README.md

 -------------------------

 You need to provide your serial number to download the J-Link Tools.
-To get them, you can connect your board to a windows pc and install the DAVE supplied J-Link package.
-After opening J-Link Commander you will see the serial number in the command window.
+To get the serial, attach the development board to your computer and type dmesg or use lsusb -d 1366:0101 -v | grep -i serial